 Habitat for Humanity

 - Organizes fundraising and volunteer labor in four-hour shifts on our scheduled build dates.
-Since 2006, and in cooperation with Pikes Peak Habitat for Humanity and several other local churches, this Parish has co-sponsored and completed 5 affordable Habitat homes in the Pikes Peak Region.
-Our next proposed build will be the "Pope Francis build".
+Since 2006, and in cooperation with Pikes Peak Habitat for Humanity and other local parishes, St. Francis has co-sponsored and completed several affordable Habitat homes in the Pikes Peak Region.

 Kids in Need